🚴 Route by Bike

 Another nice part of the route is the Máxima Park (after the queen’s name).
 It’s a large green area with a playground, boat renting, bike paths and some animals (rabbits, ducks and other birds).

 ✦ Hamtoren: There’s not too much information about this castle, but you can read about its history on these websites:

 Den Hem Castle – A Medieval Marvel in Modern-Day Utrecht

 ✦ Kaastel De Haar – Official web.
 The best way to visit it is through the guided tour, you need to buy a special ticket.
 This is the only option to see the rooms on the first and second floor.
 Do you have the Museumkaart?
 Then you only pay a few euros for this visit! 😉 (the rest of the castle is free with the card).
 The garden can be visited as well.
 There are picnic tables, so you can bring a sandwich to eat there.
 It’s necessary about two hours to see all the complex.

 ✦ Slot Zuylen – Official web.
-It’s needed to book in advance (the English website doesn’t say it, but the Dutch version does it).
+It’s needed to book in advance.
 The only way to visit it is a guided tour.
-The Museumkaart is also valid (check Dutch web version) Check the opening times, prices and guided tour here (English version) but to make a reservation click here (Dutch version) or send them an email.
-I don’t know why but the English web version has less information than Dutch version.
+The Museumkaart is also valid.
+Check the opening times, prices and guided tour and make a reservation here or send them an email.

 🗺 More Information: Are you curious about the castles?
 Do you want to know where are all of them?
 You can check these websites:

 List of castles in the Netherlands – Wikipedia